Andrew-Willms/CyberCavs-Scouting-System/README.md

 &nbsp;

-The CyberCavs Scouting System is a collection of applications and tools designed to enhance the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) scouting experience.
-The CCSS was created, and is maintained by [FRC team 4678 CyberCavs](https://www.cybercavs.com/) students, mentors, and alumni and was designed specifically for the needs of the CyberCavs.
-That being said, due to it's customizable and flexible nature, it is our hope that that the CCSS may be a useful tool for other FRC teams as well.
+The CyberCavs Scouting System is a collection of applications designed to enhance the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) scouting experience.
+The CCSS was created, and is maintained by [FRC team 4678 CyberCavs](https://www.cybercavs.com/) students, mentors, and alumni and is designed specifically to fit the needs of the CyberCavs.
+That being said, due to it's customizable nature, it is our hope that that the CCSS may be a useful tool for many FRC teams.

 &nbsp;

 The goal of the CCSS is to
 - eliminate paper scouting,
 - eliminate manual data entry, and
-- enable teams to easily create their own data formats and data collection interfaces
+- enable teams to easily create custom data collection interfaces and schemas.

 All while
 - not requiring users to have technical skills such as coding knowledge,
 - not requiring teams to poses dedicated scouting equipment such as tablets, and
-- generally being of no cost to the teams using it
+- generally being of no cost to the teams using it.

 &nbsp;

 The primary components are listed below:

-- GameMaker: A Windows and Mac application enabling the creation of custom data formats and data collection interfaces.
+- GameMaker: A cross-platform desktop app enabling the specification of custom collection interfaces and schemas.

-- DataHost: A web server to host the data collection interface definitions and event schedules.
+- DataHost (working title): A web server for hosting and distributing these specifications.

-- ScoutingApp: A cross-platform mobile scouting app.
+- ScoutingApp: A cross-platform mobile app that generates scouting interfaces based on the specifications.

-- DataIngester: A tool for transfering data from scouting devices to a central database.
+- DataIngester (working title): A tool for transfering data from scouting devices to a central database.

+- DataViewer (working title): A cross-platform app for querying, displaying, and comparing the collected data.